Make auto-properties get-only

 Starting from C# 6.0, you can define get-only auto-properties, which (similarly to readonly fields) can be only initialized via a constructor or an initializer.
 ReSharper detects and helps you remove the redundant

 set accessor on auto-properties that are initialized from the constructor/initializer and have no write usages.

 If you do not want ReSharper to suggest this, you can disable the code inspection that detects it (Auto-property can be made get-only).

 The reverse functionality is also available.
 If you decide to change the value of a get-only property later in your code (which leads to a compiler error), ReSharper detects the error and suggests fixing it by adding the setter for the property:

 Another option to make auto-properties get-only in a bulk mode is code cleanup.
-You can either run code cleanup with the default profile Default: Full Cleanup or run the cleanup with a custom profile solely targeted at your specific task as described below.
+You can either run code cleanup with the Built-in: Full Cleanup profile or create and run a custom profile solely targeted at your specific task as described below.

-- Create a new profile as described in the Code Cleanup section.
-In the Selected profile settings section for the new profile, tick the Make auto-property get-only, if possible check box.
+Create a new profile as described in the Create a new custom cleanup profile section.
+In the Selected profile settings section for the new profile, tick the Make auto-property get-only, if possible checkbox.
 Optionally, you can enable other code cleanup tasks in this profile.

-If you want to make auto-properties get-only without opening the Code Cleanup dialog, you can bind the created profile to the silent cleanup and run it simply by pressing Ctrl+Shift+Alt+F. You can also create a custom cleanup profile that would combine making properties get-only with other code style tasks.
+If you want to make auto-properties get-only without opening the Code Cleanup dialog to choose a profile, you can bind the created profile to the silent cleanup and run it by pressing Control+Shift+Alt+F. You can also create a custom cleanup profile that would combine making properties get-only with other code style tasks.

 This feature is supported in the following languages and technologies: